falaalisina-crypto/Y-CHESS/README.md

 ## 🛡️ Release Integrity

-Y-CHEESS releases include integrity and tamper-detection mechanisms designed to help ensure that distributed builds have not been improperly modified.
+Y-CHESS releases include integrity and tamper-detection mechanisms designed to help ensure that distributed builds have not been improperly modified.

 For the official Beta build, use the SHA-256 checksum published with the release to verify the downloaded archive.